ppfmirador/biciregistro-app/README.md

 npm install
 cd functions && npm install && cd ..
 ```
+The Firebase Cloud Functions entry point is located at `functions/src/index.ts`.

 **3. Configure Firebase**
 The project uses Firebase for its backend services.